An amazing restoration

 During your time here you'll also have the chance to explore Alnwick Castle itself.
 This magnificent medieval border fortress was extensively restored in the 19th Century, was the location used as Brancaster Castle in Downton Abbey's 2014 Christmas special, and now features a Downton Abbey exhibition of photography, costumes, and props.
 Newmarket guests are entitled to a specially negotiated entry rate, payable to your Tour Manager on site.

 The second highlight of our break is our visit to Lindisfarne, the fabled offshore island only accessible at low tide via a narrow causeway.
-Stroll around the village and take in the fabulous views, visit the ancient Priory ruin with its 'rainbow arch', or enjoy the interactive 'Lindisfarne Gospels' exhibition in the Lindisfarne Centre (all entry fees payable locally).
+Stroll around the village and take in the fabulous views, visit romantic Lindisfarne Castle, the tiny but delightful Gertrude Jekyll garden and the ancient Priory ruin with its 'rainbow arch', or enjoy the interactive 'Lindisfarne Gospels' exhibition in the Lindisfarne Centre (all entry fees payable locally).

 During the day we'll also visit Bamburgh, home of famous lighthouse-keeper's daughter, Grace Darling, before returning to our hotel in time for dinner.

-After a leisurely breakfast we"ll begin our journey home, stopping en route in historic York, and arriving back in the local area by early to mid evening.
+After a leisurely breakfast we'll begin our journey home, stopping en route in historic York, and arriving back at your coach pick up by early-to-mid evening.

 Coach seating arrangements

 Your final travel documents, including the exact time and place of departure, will be sent to you approximately 10 days prior to departure, providing all payments have been made.
 We are unable to give exact departure times before this.